dbkblk/rand_helper_tools/README.md

 - Start the parser and sort files.
 Go read a book while processing :D
 - At the end, check the "_REMOVED_TAGS_CATEGORY.xml" files to see if duplicates have been found and manually choose what tag values to keep.
 - The sorted files are in "sorted/".
 Just replace original.

-## FURTHER DEVELOPMENT

-- Backup and remove a specific language
-- Detect unused tag based on python and xml files in «Assets»
-- Support of Sinhala language